-- 2 kaffir lime leaves
+- 2 kaffir lime leaves fresh or dried

-- 625 ml | 2 1/2 cups hot beef stock
+- 625 ml | 2 ½ cups hot beef stock

 - 450 g | 1lb butternut squash peeled and cubed

-- Basil leaves chopped to garnish
+- Thai basil chopped to garnish

 - Preheat the oven to 160C (325F) and have all your vegetables prepared.

-- Add the tomatoes, tomato paste, carrots, cinnamon stick, star anise, kaffir lime leaves and stock and bring slowly to a rolling simmer.
+- Add the tomato paste, tomatoes, carrots, cinnamon stick, star anise, kaffir lime leaves and stock and bring slowly to a rolling simmer.